 Long-Term Skills Shortage List Work Visa

-It is available to people whose professions are included in the long-term skills shortage list.
+It is available to people whose professions are included in the long-term skills shortage list (PDF).
 This list includes many professions in the construction and health sectors, as well as trades such as electricians.

 To be eligible for this visa you will also need to have a job offer, proven work experience, qualifications and if needed, an occupational registration.
 You will also need to work for 30 months before you are granted permanent residence.

 This visa is available for professionals whose skillset is included in the immediate skill shortage list (PDF).
 The list includes specialised professions in the agricultural and forestry sector such as poultry farmers and winemakers, some professions in the construction and engineering sectors including surveyors and engineers, and people in the hospitality and tourism sector.